Common woodshrike: Taxonomy

+The Sri Lanka woodshrike (Tephrodornis affinis) was formerly treated as a subspecies.
+It was promoted to full species status based on its distinct plumage as well as its calls.
+Unlike the common woodshrike, the Sri Lanka woodshrike displays strong sexual dimorphism.

 Description

 The common woodshrike is dully ashy brown and like other woodshrikes has a large head with a strong hooked beak.
 They have a broad creamy brow above a dark cheek patch and white outer tail feathers contrasting with their dark tail.
 Young birds have streaks and spot on the crown and white spots on the mantle.
 The underside is also streaked and the breast is heavily marked in young birds.
-The Sri Lankan species is similar darker on the underside, with the dark cheek bordered below by a buffy sub-moustachial stripe and a white rump.
+The northern race pallidus is pale brown above and has brown rather than black central rectrices.